 Climate Leaders are residents of Bellevue and active members of the community.
 They will attend neighborhood meetings and community events to share information on climate change impacts and solutions.
 They will maintain a reciprocal relationship between the city and community to gauge concerns, relay ideas, and understand attitudes about climate change in our city.
 Through having conversations about climate change with other residents – their family, friends, neighbors, and colleagues – they will be an integral part of mobilizing their communities and leading climate action.

-What kind of role does a Climate Leader have?
+What role does a Climate Leader have?

 Climate Leaders have an important role within the city.
-They serve as educators for residents and local organizations who are interested in learning more.
+They serve as an extension of the Sustainable Bellevue Team promoting climate action within their communities.
+Climate Leaders are educators for residents and local organizations who are interested in learning more.
 They are also listeners who provide input and feedback to the City on their interactions with the community.
-However, they aren’t expected to know everything but can provide contact information for City staff as needed.
-Upon completion of training and education, Climate Leaders will be encouraged and supported to lead a local sustainability initiative in their communities.

-Climate Leaders Objectives
+Climate Leaders objectives

 - Maintain a reciprocal relationship between the city and community members interested in and passionate about climate action and sustainability